 Most students make the adjustment to college life eventually.
 However, each student may adjust according to a different timetable.
 Some students may find that the adjustment comes fairly easily — they hardly realize that it is happening.
 Other students find the process difficult, slow, and even painful at times.
 However, the stages of cultural adjustment are similar for most everyone.
 If you’ve ever spent a significant amount of time in a foreign country, you may have experienced these phases yourself.

-Helping your student understand and anticipate the stages of cultural adjustment will help her to be prepared for potential culture shock.
+Helping your student understand and anticipate the stages of cultural adjustment will help them to be prepared for potential culture shock.

-When your student first arrives at college she may experience the honeymoon phase.
-She has made it!
-She has spent the last several years working toward this goal and it is finally happening!
+When your student first arrives at college they may experience the honeymoon phase.
+They have made it!
+Your student has spent the last several years working toward this goal and it is finally happening!
 Everything is new and exciting.
-She is fascinated by the novelty of her experiences and enthusiastic about the opportunities before her.
+They are fascinated by the novelty of their experiences and enthusiastic about the opportunities before them.
 The college is likely spreading the red carpet for new students with special activities and support.
 Your student feels positive and successful.

-One problem may be that she expects that this phase and these feelings will continue.
+One problem may be that they expect that this phase and these feelings will continue.

 Initial culture shock

-During this stage your student may feel less competent and may question her decision to attend this college – or even to attend college at all.
-She begins to question the way everyone does everything or even question her own values and habits.
-She may feel helpless.
+During this stage your student may feel less competent and may question their decision to attend this college — or even to attend college at all.
+Your student begins to question the way everyone does everything or even question their own values and habits.
+They may feel helpless.

-One problem may be that she doesn’t realize that this phase will probably pass if she gives it time.
+One problem may be that they don’t realize that this phase will probably pass if they give it time.

 Recovery and adjustment

 Things get better.
 At least they seem to get better.
-Your student is able to resolve many of her conflicts and problems, she begins to appreciate the way things are done in this new environment, she finds helpful resources – both internal and external – and her feelings may become more balanced.
-Life may not be perfect, and she still faces some surprises and mixed feelings, but she begins to feel competent in her ability to function and handle herself at college.
+Your student is able to resolve many conflicts and problems, they begin to appreciate the way things are done in this new environment, they find helpful resources — both internal and external – and their feelings become more balanced.
+Life may not be perfect, and your student still faces some surprises and mixed feelings, but they begin to feel competent in their ability to function and handle college.

 The problem is that this phase may be somewhat superficial and may change yet again.

 It is possible that this phase may take students (and their parents) most by surprise.
 Perhaps your student anticipated, consciously or unconsciously, initial adjustments.
-She may have expected that she would feel unhappy and homesick and some point and then things would get better.
-When she began to make adjustments during the recovery phase, she thought she had made it.
+They may have expected that they would feel unhappy and homesick and some point and then things would get better.
+When they began to make adjustments during the recovery phase, they thought they had made it.
 Then something else happens.

-During this phase your student may begin to confront some deeper, more personal differences between her values, expectations, and lifestyle.
-She may need to turn inward more to understand her unhappiness or discomfort.
-Perhaps classes aren’t going the way she had hoped.
-Perhaps her early friendships are less fulfilling than she had hoped.
-Perhaps she is finding that her major or area of studies doesn’t feel right.
+During this phase your student may begin to confront some deeper, more personal differences between their values, expectations, and lifestyle.
+They may need to turn inward more to understand their unhappiness or discomfort.
+Perhaps classes aren’t going the way they had hoped.
+Perhaps those early friendships are less fulfilling than they had hoped.
+Perhaps they are finding that their major or area of studies doesn’t feel right.

 Whatever the problems are now, they seem to be more within and have less to do with the superficial characteristics of the college culture.
 Your student has internal work to do.

-The problem may be that your student feels that these doubts mean that she has failed to adapt to the new culture.
-She doesn’t have the patience to continue the adjustment process.
+The problem may be that your student feels that these doubts mean that they have failed to adapt to the new culture.
+They don’t have the patience to continue the adjustment process.

 Assimilation and Adaptation

-If your student perseveres, she may eventually find that she has truly accepted her new life at college and she feels integrated into the culture.
-Finally, she has a realistic understanding of what is involved in her new life and she has made some personal changes.
-Your student can now appreciate both her home culture and her new college culture.
-She is now, in effect, bicultural.
-She has more maturity and confidence in her abilities and the new person that she has become.
+If your student perseveres, they may eventually find that they have truly accepted their new life at college and they feel integrated into the culture.
+Finally, they have a realistic understanding of what is involved in their new life and they have made some personal changes.
+Your student can now appreciate both their home culture and their new college culture.
+They are now, in effect, bicultural.
+Your student has more maturity and confidence in their abilities and the new person that they have become.